A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Results

-Normalizing the CPU and FPGAs with regard to frequency though we see that the FPGA is comparable or better than the CPUs per cycle (Figure~\ref{fig:cg_perf}) and that the rematerialization performs better than the original single precision implementation.
-In the plot, the theoretical performance obtained from equation \eqref{eq:sem_io_bound} is also shown as well as the modeled performance with \eqref{eq:modeltime}.
+Normalizing the CPU and FPGAs with regard to frequency we see that the FPGA is comparable or better than the CPUs per cycle (Fig.~\ref{fig:cg_perf}) and that the rematerialization performs better than the original single precision implementation.
+While it is unrealistic that the CPU and FPGA will run at the same frequency, normalizing the performance with regards to frequency makes it easier to compare FPGA versions with varying frequency.
+In the plot, we show the measured performance, as well as the modeled performance for each architecture and implementation by combining equations \eqref{eq:cg_cost} and \eqref{eq:modeltime}.
+In addition, we show the theoretical best performance according to our analysis, where we combine the cost from equation \eqref{eq:sem_io_bound} with the maximal bandwidth $\beta$ for each architecture.
+For the rematerialized version we use equation \eqref{eq:remat_cost} for the I/O cost and assess the theoretical limit with equation \eqref{eq:io_general_bound} and $n_A=n$.
 However, as can be seen, is that because of its higher frequency and cache, the CPU implementations are not at all as impacted by the fact that the gather-scatter kernel is limited to very few loads and stores per cycle.
 The relative impact compared to $\beta$ is not as large as it is for the FPGA.
 In addition, the cache exploits potential spatial locality that can be used.
 As for the modeled performance, we are within $10\%$ of the measured performance for all versions on the FPGA and within $2\%$ for the Haswell CPU.
+For the whole solver we achieved an effective bandwidth of $90-100\%$ of STREAM on Haswell, $60\%$ on the TX2, but significantly lower as can be seen in Table \ref{tbl:model_split} on the FPGA.

-As for the TX2 we see that it performs worse than expected, indicating that it does not make as efficient use of the memory bandwidth as expected.
-The FPGA performance model is likely a bit too good to be true.
-Looking at table \ref{tbl:model_split} we see that the performance model with our expected values of $\beta_{eff}$ and $\beta_{gs}$ overshoot and undershoot their values respectively.
+Overall though, the FPGA performance model as shown in Fig. \ref{fig:cg_perf} is likely a bit too good to be true.
+Looking at Table \ref{tbl:model_split} we see that the performance model with our expected values of $\beta_{eff}$ and $\beta_{gs}$ overshoot and undershoot their values respectively.
 In particular, our utilization of the global memory bandwidth is worse than we suggested in subsection \ref{subsec:memband}.
 The gather-scatter operation seems to perform slightly better than expected though, compensating for the rest of the solver.
-Overall though, the measured results still confirm our analysis that the gather-scatter operation is incredibly expensive on FPGAs in its current form.
+All-in-all the measured results still confirm our analysis that the gather-scatter operation is incredibly expensive on FPGAs in its current form.
+If we could utilize the DRAM bandwidth more efficiently for the gather-scatter and decrease the I/O cost of the SEM-CG closer to the limit presented in \eqref{eq:io_general_bound}, the performance could increase tremendously.